sagemathinc/cowasm/README.md

 ### How to build

-Just type make. \(Do **NOT** type `make -j8;` it might not work...\)
+Just type make. \(Do **NOT** type `make -j8;` it might not work.
+Patches welcome.\)

 ```sh
 ...$ make
 ```

-This runs a single top level makefile to build all the packages.
-The build process for all individual packages is _also_ accomplished using a Makefile.
-We don't use shell scripts or Python code to orchestrate building anything, since `make` is much cleaner and easier to read, maintain and debug.
+This runs a single top level Makefile that builds all the packages.
+The build process for each individual package is _also_ accomplished using a Makefile with two includes that impose some structure.
+We don't use shell scripts or Python code to orchestrate building anything, since `make` is much cleaner and easier to read, maintain and debug... and of course make contains shell scripts in it.  \(History lesson: homebrew is a lot more successful than Macports.\)

 ### What happens

-In most subdirectories `foo` of packages, this will create some subdirectories:
+In most subdirectories `foo/` of packages, this makefile creates some subdirectories:

-- `packages/foo/dist/[native|wasm]` -- a native or WebAssembly build of the package; this has binaries, headers, and libs.
+- `packages/foo/dist/[native|wasm]` \-\- a native or WebAssembly build of the package; this has binaries, headers, and libs.
 These get used by other packages.
+We rarely build the native version.
-- `packages/build/[native|wasm]` - build artifacts for the native or WebAssembly build; can be safely deleted
+- `packages/build/[native|wasm]` \- build artifacts for the native or WebAssembly build; can be safely deleted

 ### No common prefix directory

-Unlike some systems, where everything is built and installed into a single `prefix` directory, here we build everything in its own self\-contained package.
+Unlike some systems, where everything is built and installed into a single `prefix` directory, here we build everything in its own self\-contained package dist directory.
 When a package like `cpython` depends on another package like `lzma` , our Makefile for `cpython` explicitly references `packages/lzma/dist`.
 This makes it easier to uninstall packages, update them, etc., without having to track what files are in any package, whereas using a common directory for everything can be a mess with possibly conflicting versions of files, and makes versioning and dependencies very explicit.
 Of course, it makes the environment variables and build commands potentially much longer.
+In some cases, we gather together files from these dist directories in distributions, e.g., see `make bin-wasm.`

 ### Native and Wasm

 The build typically create directories `dist/native`and `dist/wasm.` The `dist/native` artifacts are only of value on the computer where you ran the build, since they are architecture dependent and can easily depend on libraries on your system.
 In contrast, the `dist/wasm` artifacts are platform independent.
-They can be used nearly everywhere: on servers via WASM, on ARM computers \(e.g., aarch64 linux, Apple Silicon, etc.\), and in any modern web browser \(though many details remain, obviously\).
+They can be used nearly everywhere: on servers via WASM, on ARM computers \(e.g., aarch64 linux, Apple Silicon, etc.\), and in  modern web browsers.

 ### Standalone WASM executables